BhupeshBhatia48/Hackathon-xto10x/README.md

 2.*"RUN THE CODE ACCORDINGLY"*

+3.*"AS RECENT YEARS DATASET CONTAINING ALL THOSE ATTRIBUTES WAS NOT AVAILABLE THATS WHY WE USE OLDER DATASET WHICH AFFECTS THE MSE"*

+4.*"ABOVE PROBLEM CAN BE SOLVED BY USING CONTINOUS API INTEGRATION OF WEATHER DATA"*

 # 📂 Content Breakdown
 The project consists of three main components:
 1. **ML Model for Weather Forecasting**